Skip to content

 Dataset format

 YOLO pose dataset format can be found in detail in the Dataset Guide.
-To convert your existing dataset from other formats (like COCO etc.) to YOLO format, please use JSON2YOLO tool by Ultralytics.
+To convert your existing dataset from other formats (like COCO etc.) to YOLO format, please use the JSON2YOLO tool by Ultralytics.

 Val